eshaque5830/PORTFOLIO/readme.md

 https://your-username.github.io/ai-portfolio/ # Replace with your GitHub username
 ```

-✅ Your portfolio is now live!
+✅ Your portfolio should now be live!

 ---

-## 💡 Tips
+## 💡 Additional Tips

-- Update `mkdocs.yml` to change site name or colors
+- Edit `mkdocs.yml` to customize the site name, theme, or colors.
-- Add resume in `/docs/` and link it in `resume.md`
+- Place your resume in the `/docs/` directory and link it in `resume.md`.
-- Share your link on LinkedIn and GitHub
+- Share your portfolio link on LinkedIn, GitHub, or other platforms.
-- Complete MKDocs documentation for more customization:
+- Explore more customization options in the documentation:
   - [MkDocs Documentation](https://www.mkdocs.org/user-guide/writing-your-docs/)
   - [Material for MkDocs Documentation](https://squidfunk.github.io/mkdocs-material/getting-started/)

 ---

-**Created by Aammar Tufail | #DataScience #RAG #AI #Portfolio**